jeanamarante/catena/README.md

 ### Project Structure

-All Javascript files should be placed inside the src directory, all of them will be concatenated recursively.
+All JavaScript files should be placed inside the src directory, all of them will be concatenated recursively.
 All projects must have a CLASS.Main module declared as the entry point of the application.

 ```
 src